 Chairman and Chief Executive Officer David D. Halbert is a proven leader with a strong track record of growth and value creation in the energy, financial and healthcare industries.
-With more than 35 years of experience, Mr. Halbert continues to be one of the most successful entrepreneurs in his field.
+With more than 40 years of experience, Mr. Halbert continues to be one of the most successful entrepreneurs in this country.
 Today, Mr. Halbert is a passionate advocate of personalized medicine and leads Caris Life Sciences® with a philosophy that more precise and individualized information will lead to dramatic improvements in the quality of care patients receive.
 Mr. Halbert has been tremendously influenced by his mother’s passing over a decade ago due to cancer, as evidenced by his investment, commitment, and unwavering dedication to making precision medicine a reality for cancer patients today.

-Prior to founding Caris Life Sciences, in 1987, Mr. Halbert founded AdvancePCS®, a leading pharmacy benefits management company, where he served as Chairman and CEO until it was sold to CareMark® in 2004 for $7.5 billion.
+Prior to founding Caris Life Sciences, Mr. Halbert founded AdvancePCS® in 1987, a leading pharmacy benefits management company, where he served as Chairman and CEO until it was sold to CareMark® in 2004 for $7.5 billion.
 Under Mr. Halbert’s leadership, the small, privately-owned company grew into a publicly traded, Fortune® 250 corporation with over $15 billion in annual revenue – taking a leadership position with its health improvement offerings.
 AdvancePCS served more than 75 million people – one in every four Americans – and managed 600 million prescription transactions annually, representing approximately $28 billion in drug expenditures.
 Focused on advancing quality of care while lowering healthcare costs, Mr. Halbert supplemented internal development with eleven strategic acquisitions, all successful, and posted 38 consecutive quarters of record-breaking earnings per share, including an unparalleled 147% compounded annual revenue growth over 14 consecutive years.
 When AdvancePCS was sold, it returned 31 times its initial public offering (IPO) value, 150 times the venture capital investment made by J.H.
 Whitney, and Caanan Partners in 1993, and 227 times the original investors’ money.

 Thereafter, Mr. Halbert formed Caris Capital® in 2005.
 Since its formation, Mr. Halbert has sold over $1.2 billion in assets acquired with a weighted average return of seven times the initial investment.
 In 2005, Mr. Halbert acquired Pathology Partners, Inc., based in Irving, Texas, which was later renamed Caris Diagnostics®, a leading pathology company specializing in gastrointestinal pathology, dermatopathology, hematopathology and urologic pathology.
 As chairman and CEO of Caris Diagnostics, Mr. Halbert grew the small gastrointestinal pathology practice into a multi-disciplinary pathology practice with more than 70 pathologists.

 In 2008, Mr. Halbert acquired Molecular Profiling Institute (MPI), a molecular life sciences company.
-Under the parent name Caris Life Sciences, MPI was integrated into Caris Diagnostic’s anatomic pathology enabling the Company to offer a fully integrated, state-of-the-art diagnostic service.
+Under the parent name Caris Life Sciences, MPI was integrated into Caris Diagnostic’s practice enabling the Company to offer a fully integrated, state-of-the-art diagnostic service.
 Caris Diagnostics provided diagnosis and prognosis services for more than 3,500 patients daily, an increase of 452% from 2005 to 2010 and grew revenue by 40% CAGR.
 Later in 2011, Caris Diagnostics was sold to Miraca Life Sciences® for $725 million.

 The new iteration of Caris Life Sciences is now exclusively focused on fulfilling the promise of personalized medicine.
 Using sophisticated disease profiling technologies along with advanced bioinformatics capabilities, Mr. Halbert and Caris Life Sciences are pioneering a new era in precision medicine.